thechipexpert/thechipexpert/README.md

 ### ADDITIONAL PROFICIENCIES & INTERESTS
 ***
+* Beginner: bitcoin code and basic programming
-* Expert – Excel; Intermediate – Tableau data visualization
+* Intermediate: Tableau data visualization
+* Expert: Excel
 *	Financial statement preparation and analysis – liquidity, working capital, and cash flow modeling; margin and EBITDA analysis; general ledger and cost structure analysis

-* **Work Eligibility: Eligible to work in the United States with no restrictions**
+#### **Work Eligibility: Eligible to work in the United States with no restrictions**